SuiteScript 2.x Custom Forms

 //Add additional code

 You can use the STARTROW, MIDROW, and ENDROW enumerations to position fields together in the same row.
-For example, you can group similar fields together, such as first name and last name.
+For instance, you can group similar fields like first name and last name together.
 The following screenshot displays three text fields positioned together using these Field Layout Type values.

 Field layout types StartRow, MidRow, and EndRow highlighted.